nukopy/aws-cfn-templates/README.md

     - Public Subnet 2
     - Private Subnet 2

-Execute deploy script as following:
+Execute the deploy script as following:

 ```sh
 cd aws-cfn-templates/
 sh ./scripts/deploy-vpc.sh
 ```

-In the VPC page of the AWS console, you can make sure VPC settings: VPC, Public / Private Subnet associated with Route Table.
+In the VPC page of the AWS console, you can make sure VPC settings are successful: VPC, Public / Private Subnet associated with Route Table.

 ### Amazon VPC + Amazon EC2